 One of the best ways of discovering the history of China and central Asia is to follow in the footsteps of people from the past.
-And in China you can actually do this in quite a literal sense by taking a trip along the famous Silk Road.
+And in China you can actually do this in quite a literal sense by taking a trip along the famous Silk Road, from every corner of the route.
+Zhangjiajie national forest park to visiting Tibet.
+Jiuzhaigou national park to Harbin and Chengdu.

 Now, this ancient trade route is absolutely colossal in size, so following it isn’t like taking driving round the M25.
 Plus, it crosses barren, difficult terrain in places.
 So, the most reliable way to make sure your adventure is a success (and that you see the best sights along the way) is organising a tour through a specialist company – something you can find out more about by visiting this website.